 This new book turns 15 “mystery” plates into a hands-on ID workshop interspersed throughout the pages dedicated to individual species.
 It’s a book that invites you to keep turning pages, luring your subconscious into calling out names almost as soon as your eye passes over them.

 The photo above is the third of our three examples of plates from the book (the other two are mystery hawks on the prairie, and a Sharp-shinned Hawk workout).
 This one takes a look from an unusual perspective, looking down at these normally high-flying birds.
 Can you tell how many species are here?
-Which is which?
-Take your best guesses, and then scroll down for answers, tips, and commentary provided by our own raptor expert, Brian Sullivan, an eBird project leader and a coauthor of the Crossley guide.
+Our own raptor expert, Brian Sullivan, an eBird project leader and a coauthor of the Crossley guide, guides us through the answers with tips and useful information.

 This is one of my favorite plates in the book, not only because it provides a really interesting perspective on these birds, but the scenery is spectacular.
 Raptors are often seen flying overhead, especially hawkwatching sites in the flatlands.
 But on ridgetops you can often see raptors from above with great regularity.
 Topside views offer an interesting and exciting perspective, and they can be an ID challenge if you’re not familiar with this kind of viewing.
 Shape and flight style traits still hold useful, but plumage traits may still be necessary for some identifications.
 See how you did with the species in this photo: